Are you too obsessed with certain food and supplements in your healthy eating habits or is your eating more of a body-mind-soul experience?

 You can have a much simpler life and less stress regarding food and supplements if you learn how to balance your diet and get the majority of your nutrition the natural, holistic way: through a balanced and healthy diet consisting of unprocessed whole foods.

 You can find healing of your body-mind-soul through healthy eating if you believe that natural and whole foods will provide the nourishment that your body needs.

 The latest vitamin or diet fad will fade in a few

 months.
 Listen to your intuition regarding hunger and emotional

 eating.
 Try to eat less through a healthy weight loss program.

 Learn meditation or centered prayer, so you can understand what your intuition is telling you.
 Let your healthy eating become a truly integrated, body-mind-soul experience!

 ***If you are under persistent stress that is unavoidable, and meditation or centered prayer is just becoming a way of life, you may want to take a multivitamin, or other supplements until your stress is under control.
-If you are being treated for any chronic illness, and need additional nutritional support, it is best to consult a nutritionist to help you in your special needs.
+If you are being treated for any chronic illness, and need additional nutritional support, it is best to consult a nutritionist to help you with your special needs.